htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 that X uses the ``HOME`` environment variable in order to locate a file named ``.Xauthority``.
 This file contains keys necessary to connect to an X server.
-The keyboard daemon attempts to set ``HOME`` to various users’ home directories in order to gain a connection to the X server and monitor events.
+The keyboard daemon attempts to set ``HOME`` to various users' home directories in order to gain a connection to the X server and monitor events.
 This may fail to work if the keyboard daemon is not allowed to attach to the X server, and the state of a machine may be incorrectly set to idle when a user is, in fact, using the machine.